cloudquery/docs/docs/intro.md

 CloudQuery leverages its asset inventory to quickly detect drift against IaC (Terraform, more to come) which you can run both in the CI and locally.

-### Extensible
+### Extendable

-CloudQuery is an open-source and extensible framework.
+CloudQuery is an open-source and extendable framework.
 All official and approved community providers and policies are listed in [CloudQuery Hub](https://hub.cloudquery.io).
 See [Developing a New Provider](./developers/developing-new-provider.md).